 Like all hatcheries, ours has to count the chickens before they've hatched, too.
 Literally!
 Our hatchery must predict how many of each breed's eggs will hatch, because not all eggs hatch, even in high-tech commercial incubators (or even under a hen).
 So buying chicks is akin to purchasing an airline ticket... but it's a ticket for a plane that capriciously changes sizes and on the day of your flight, may have 35 seats, or only 28.
 Does that sound awkward to manage?
 It is!

-When the hatchery knows there’s a good chance only 28 seats—er, chicks—will hatch, that’s how many we make available to reserve.
-We don’t want to sell 35 Welsummers when only 28 may be available, because we don’t want to disappoint the people who—in a wibbley wobbley timey wimey way—ordered 7 chicks that didn’t exist!
-(Or will not have existed.
-What tense are we in?
-Where’s the Doctor?)
+When the hatchery knows there's a good chance only 28 seats---er, chicks---will hatch, that's how many we make available to reserve.
+We don't want to sell 35 Welsummers when only 28 may be available, because we don't want to disappoint the people who---in a wibbley wobbley timey wimey way---ordered 7 chicks that didn't exist!

 Being completely without the power of time travel, hatcheries must estimate how many eggs will hatch based on how many eggs have been set, and referring to various statistics relating to the hatchability of the eggs of that particular breed at that time of year.
 At My Pet Chicken estimate with good accuracy (but conservatively, to avoid disappointments), and we may adjust availability if we find our flocks are producing more eggs each week (or more eggs are hatching each week) than we anticipated.

 So, how to get those chicks you want if you didn't realize you had to plan so far in advance?

 Top 2 ways to get "sold out" rare chicken breeds

 1 - Check 21 days before your hatch date for updates due to having more eggs to set than predicted.